freefri/cake-rest-api/README.md

 - `tablePrefix`: (optional) in case you want to add a prefix for you database tables, e.g. `myplugin_users`.
 Can be empty string.
 - `routePath`: Definition for the beginning of the path for all routes in the plugin

+## Swagger
+In order to make swagger UI with openapi description available, a new controller `SwaggerJsonController` must be created, with the corresponding route definition.
+The method `getContent` can be overwritten in this controller in order to add customization for the main spec info (title, description, version, etc.).
+Swagger generation can be configured as described in the Configuration section above.

 ## License